rfshelley/Documentation/ref-docs/app-state-ref.rst

     ``Number getNumberValue()``

 **Returns:**
-    `Number`_ - the value of this event as a BigDecimal.
+    `Number`_ - the value of this Event as a BigDecimal.

 .. warning::